Choeofpleirn Press produces one annual journal dedicated to publishing short fiction, the Coneflower Cafe.

 Submission of your work to Choeofpleirn Press means you are allowing us to print and copyright your work for the magazine issue in which your work appears.
 Realize, though, that writers retain their ownership of their works, but, if a work we publish is republished elsewhere, we ask that you acknowledge our literary journal as your work's first publication.

 Winners of our creative contests, like the Ben Nyberg Fiction Contest, will also have their works republished in our annual Best of Choeofpleirn Press magazine.
-Winners are announced in that issue, but only the first place winner receives $100 prize.
+Winners are announced in that issue, but only the first place winner receives $100 prize, although the top three stories will be republished in our Best of issue.

 While we prefer that you do not send us works that are being considered for publication elsewhere, we are writers ourselves, so understand the importance of multiple submissions.
 However, should your work be published somewhere else first, please notify us as soon as possible, so we can withdraw your work from our publication process.